Sean McCann (actor): Other interests

 McCann studied at St. Peter's Seminary in London, Ontario to prepare himself for the priesthood.

 A baseball fan since the days of his youth, McCann served as an amateur Associate Scout with the Toronto Blue Jays since their early years, spoke often about baseball to professional organizations, and was named to the Board of Directors of the Canadian Baseball Hall of Fame.

 McCann ran as an Ontario Liberal Party candidate in the 1977 Ontario general election, against Roy McMurtry in the electoral district of Eglinton.

 Personal life

 From 1968 until his death in 2019, he was married to Andrée Paquet for 51 years, and he had five children.

 Death

-McCann died on June 13, 2019 in Toronto, Ontario, at the age of 83 from heart failure brought about by a heart disease he had suffered through most of his life.
+McCann died on June 13, 2019, in Toronto, Ontario, at the age of 83 from heart failure brought about by a heart disease he had suffered through most of his life.

-Legacy

-After his death, a song from Noddy "Thank You for Being You" was published on YouTube in his honor on June 29, 2019, uploaded by YouTuber Joseph Marshall, who had uploaded episodes from the show on YouTube on March through June 1, 2020, with the permission of the show's creator Rick Siggelkow.